Working Conditions in Switzerland

 = Tax Rebate System Switzerland

-The subsidy amounts to 20% of the eligible costs (spent in Switzerland).
-In the case of minor co-productions and technical costs, a higher rate of 40% applies.
+The rebate amounts to 20% of the eligible costs (spent in Switzerland).
+In the case of minority co-productions and technical costs, a higher rate of 40% applies.
 The maximum contribution is CHF 600’000.
 80% of the subsidy is guaranteed.

 Requirements: a minimum of 5 shooting days in Switzerland